armincosta/CryptoTraderAIHelperTool/README.md

 ```

-# Free Contribution and further developments
+# Free Contribution for further developments

 Your free and precious contribution for further development of this Tool IF you like it and use it is very appreciated: